 Good news!
 Chickpeas and feta cheese are good for the Know the Cause Phase 2 diet.
 They are full of protein and very filling.

-Because you are advised to not eat most vinegars: Look for organic olives preserved in just water and salt without citric acid.
-Lindsay is a good brand.
+Look for organic olives preserved in just water and salt without citric acid.

 While most Dijon mustard is produced with white vinegar, Whole Foods 365 brand is made with apple cider vinegar and is what I use at home.